angular/angular/aio/content/guide/docs-style-guide.md

 <live-example></live-example>.

 The first is a link to the StackBlitz example, which the default `stackblitz.json` file defines.
-You can find the `stackblitz.json` file in the `content/examples/example-app` directory, where `example-app` is the sample application folder you're using for the guide.
+You can find the `stackblitz.json` file in the `content/examples/example-app` directory, where `example-app` is the sample application directory you're using for the guide.

 By default, the documentation generator uses the name of the guide as the name of the example.
-So, if you're working on `router.md`, and use `<live-example></live-example>` in the document, the documentation generator looks for `content/examples/router`.
+If you're working on `router.md`, and use `<live-example></live-example>` in the document, the documentation generator looks for `content/examples/router`.
 Clicking this link opens the code sample on StackBlitz in a new browser tab.

 The second link downloads the sample app.

-Define live examples by one or more `stackblitz.json` files in the root of a code sample folder.
+Define live examples by one or more `stackblitz.json` files in the root of a code sample directory.
-Each sample folder usually has a single unnamed definition file, the default `stackblitz.json`.
+Each sample directory usually has a single unnamed definition file, the default `stackblitz.json`.

 ### Live Example for named StackBlitz

-You can create additional, named definition files in the form `name.stackblitz.json`.
+You can create other named definition files in the form `name.stackblitz.json`.
 The [Testing](guide/testing) guide \(`aio/content/guide/testing.md`\) references a named StackBlitz file as follows:

 <code-example format="html" language="html">